 #4: “I’ve already applied and wasn’t selected; so you must not want or need me, right?”

 With a max class size of 16, we’d love to have 1 individual from each county every year – but it seldom works out that way.
 The Selection Committee is looking for a diverse group who can learn as much from each other as from the curriculum we present.
 Age, gender, industry, culture, location, background and area of expertise are all factors for selecting the right class.
 If you weren’t selected, it was most likely because of the mix and dynamic of one year’s class, not a reflection of your leadership potential.
+Please apply again!
+You only need a new employee approval form and let us know if there's any other info you'd like to update from previous application.

 #3: “Do I need to be sponsored by a graduate or invited to apply?”